 Peer Review Process.
-Manuscripts submitted to Journal of Comparative Madhahib and Thought will undergo a selection and assessment process by the Board of Editors to ensure their accordance with the writing guideline, focus, and scope, and that they are of excellent academic quality.
+Manuscripts submitted to International Journal of Mazahib Comparative will undergo a selection and assessment process by the Board of Editors to ensure their accordance with the writing guideline, focus, and scope, and that they are of excellent academic quality.
 The manuscripts will be reviewed using the double-blind peer review method in which case neither authors nor reviewers know each other’s identities.

 Desk Review.
 At the desk review stage, manuscripts will be examined to ensure that they have met the writing guideline, focus, and scope with excellent academic quality.
 If they do not meet the conditions, the author will be given the opportunity to revise their manuscript according to the given criteria.
 However, there is also the possibility that the manuscript will be directly rejected.